 Views of Obama as a person have also dipped.
 Today 68 percent have a favorable opinion of him and 25 percent unfavorable.
 Last month Obama had his highest favorable rating to date when 76 percent of Americans said they had a positive opinion and 15 percent unfavorable (13-14 Jan 2009).
 His average favorable rating for the last six months is 59 percent, with the lowest being 56 percent in October 2008.

 Here again, most of the change in Obama's favorable rating comes from Republicans and a smaller change among independents.

-"These poll results highlight just how quickly the glow of inauguration festivities fades as well as the fluid state of public opinion in this tumultuous time," said Chris Anderson, Opinion Dynamics vice president.
-"The 9-point decrease in Obama's personal favorability rating actually masks a larger shift over the last month and that is a massive change of heart among Republicans towards the president personally.
-In mid-January a majority of Republicans had a favorable opinion of Obama and now a majority views him unfavorably."
+"These poll results highlight just how quickly the glow of inauguration festivities fades as well as the fluid state of public opinion in this tumultuous time," says Chris Anderson, Opinion Dynamics vice president.
+"The 9-point decrease in Obama’s personal favorability rating actually masks a larger shift over the last month and that is a massive change of heart among Republicans towards the president personally.
+In mid-January a majority of Republicans had a favorable opinion of Obama and now a majority views him unfavorably.”

 The number of voters confident the Obama administration will be able to make "significant positive change for the country" has dropped 11 percentage points from 75 percent in mid-January.
 Still, 64 percent are very or somewhat confident in Obama's ability to bring positive change.
 The entire decline comes from drops in confidence among Republicans and independents.